 - Include the unsubscribe option.

-- Use double opt-in subscription method for a better quality mailing list.
+- Use a double opt-in subscription method for a better quality mailing list.

 Send out meaningful content

 Undoubtedly, people want emails that are interesting or have valuable offers such as educational material, discounts, or downloads.
-To make an offer valuable, a marketer can:
+To make an offer worthwhile, a marketer can:

 - Emphasize on quality instead of high-quantity offers.